ankrutik/notes/aws/solutions_arch_cert/notes.md

 Amazon Aurora **Parallel Query** refers to the ability to push down and distribute the computational load of a single query across thousands of CPUs in Aurora’s storage layer.
 Without Parallel Query, a query issued against an Amazon Aurora database would be executed wholly within one instance of the database cluster; this would be similar to how most databases operate.
 Not to be turned on always as it may incur hogher IO cost.

+You can invoke an AWS Lambda function from an Amazon Aurora MySQL-Compatible Edition DB cluster with a **native function or a stored procedure**.
+This approach can be useful when you want to integrate your database running on Aurora MySQL with other AWS services.
+For example, you might want to capture data changes whenever a row in a table is modified in your database.
+Comparing to RDS, **RDS events only provide operational events** such as DB instance events, DB parameter group events, DB security group events, and DB snapshot events.

+A **cluster endpoint** (also known as a writer endpoint) for an Aurora DB cluster simply connects to the current primary DB instance for that DB cluster.
+This endpoint can perform write operations in the database such as DDL statements

 **Cost effective solution** because:

 - serverless saves cost to adjust or bring down instances with inactivity
   - Suited for infrequent, intermittent, or unpredictable workloads
 - based on open source
 - implemented like other commercial databases

+Aurora Serverless introduces a new `serverless` DB engine mode for Aurora DB clusters.
+Non-Serverless DB clusters use the `provisioned` DB engine mode.

+Aurora Provisioned DB cluster is **not suitable for intermittent, sporadic, and unpredictable transactional workloads**.
+This model works well when the database workload is predictable because you can adjust capacity manually based on the expected workload.

+Recovery Point Objective (RPO) of 1 second and a Recovery Time Objective (RTO) of less than 1 minute

 ## Elasticache